0x1306e6d/spring-boot-with-react/README.md

 ## Modules

-- `bacnekd`: A Spring Boot application to serve static files built from `frontend` module.
+- `backend`: A Spring Boot application to serve static files built from `frontend` module.
 - `frontend`: A React application created using the [create-react-app](https://github.com/facebook/create-react-app).

 ## Builds